 Leading from Within: Reclaiming Selfhood in Professional Life

-Video and audio of a lecture given by Parker J. Palmer at Wellesley College on October 26, 2005
+Video of a lecture given by Parker J. Palmer at Wellesley College on October 26, 2005

 Leadership and the Inner Journey: An Interview with Parker Palmer by L. J. Rittenhouse from Leader to Leader pp. 26-33, Fall 2001

 The Violence of Our Knowledge: Toward a Spirituality of Higher Education From 21st Century Learning Initiative.
-The Michael Keenan Memorial Lecture, Berea College, Kentucky.
+The Michael Keenan Memorial Lecture, St. Thomas More College, University of Saskatchewan, Saskatoon, Saskatchewan.
 The Seventh Lecture 1993.